AestusAstra/CoaxSwerveDrive/README.md

 This Repository is not yet complete, and not yet tested.

+20/3/2026, Hardware layouts, wrapper classes added, but not complete.
+PhotonCore :)

 as of 17/4/2026, hardware layouts, wrapper classes, inputs, and general strucuture has been mapped out, but the overall kinematics still needs work.